bigchem/transformer-cnn/README.md

    n_epochs = 30
    batch_size = 16
 ```
-If canonize parameter is set then all the SMILES will be worked up with rdkit.
+If the canonize parameter is set, then all the SMILES will be worked up with RDKit.
 Then 10 non-canonical SMILES for each molecule will be generated (the real number of generated strings can be smaller depending on the compound).
 If this parameter is set to False, then the string is passed to the model as is without any treatment.
 The same is also valid for the prognosis step.

 # Using the trained model